Borna-f/Office-Comma/README.md

 # Office-Comma
-A project for an architecture company
+A template project for an architecture company